 The principal aim of this study is to compare the chance of achieving a live birth after a fresh embryo transfer following IVF, with a new approach of freezing all embryos created and transferring one, after warming, during a later natural menstrual cycle.
 We will also look at whether there are differences in either pregnancy complications, or the health of the baby, between these two approaches, as well as evaluate both the cost effectiveness and convenience for our patients.

 If you have further questions about the study or are interested in participating, please contact our Clinical Research Team via email or on (03) 9473 4569.

 IVF with Preimplantation Genetic Screening using Next Generation Sequencing (STAR Trial)

-Recruitment for the world-wide multi-centre study, designed to evaluate if biopsy and genetic testing of an embryo (PGS) results in a better outcome than the standard method of selecting an embryo, based on its appearance (morphology) and ability to grow to the blastocyst stage, is now complete.
+Recruitment for the world-wide multi-centre study, designed to evaluate if biopsy and genetic testing of an embryo (PGS) results in a better outcome than the standard method of selecting an embryo, based on its appearance (morphology) and ability to grow to the blastocyst stage, is closed.
 Results from the trial are currently being collated and will be published once available.